 1. The container must be free of harmful chemicals that may cause harm to your health.
 Most importantly, it should be BPA-free and food-grade plastic.

-2. It should be made of a material resistant to the acids and bacteria that are likely to grow inside it.
+2. It should be made of a material resistant to the acids and bacteria likely to grow inside it.

-3. It must have a lid with a tight seal so that air can’t get in or out of it.
+3. It must have a lid with a tight seal so air can’t get in or out.
 Otherwise, the kimchi may not ferment properly.

-4. It should be leak-proof so you can use it for fermenting purposes without spilling out the contents inside.
+4. It should be leak-proof so you can use it without spilling the contents inside for fermenting purposes.

 So, you can use a plastic jar for fermenting when it covers all these things.
 Also, you can store kimchi in a plastic jar that meets the above-mentioned criteria.